All You Need To Know About Architectural Glass

 - Screen printed glass – ceramic frit is screen printed onto clear or tinted float glass.

-- Acid etched glass and sandblasted glass – small range of patterns.
+- Acid-etched glass and sandblasted glass – a small range of patterns.

-- Various types of Architectural and decorative glass mentioned below.
+- Various types of Architectural and decorative glass are mentioned below.

 - Resistance to breakage from impact and thermal stresses.